vaibhav18matere/books/README.md

 ### 6th APRIL => PREPARE YOURSELF FOR NEGATIVITY
 - ...
 Maybe because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding.

+### 7th APRIL => EXPECT TO CHANGE YOUR OPINIONS
+- We must fight our biases and preconceptions: because they are a liabilities.
+- Remember, if there is one core teaching at the heart of this philosophy, it’s that we’re not as smart and as wise as we’d like to think we are.
+- If we ever do want to become wise, it comes from the questioning and from humility — not, as many would like to think, from certainty, mistrust, and arrogance.